 The most efficient planning of your ideas testing scheme will require some money to test them out.
-Without money you are always stuck in the “chicken and the egg” scenario: I can’ test and develop my ideas if I don’t have money.
-I won’t have any money until I have some proof of my ideas.
-You can always bootstrap some parts, and you should always be as smart and frugal in managing your efforts, but keep in mind that time is always of the essence, so using money to move faster is not only logical but many times smarter.
+Without money, you are always stuck in the "chicken and the egg" scenario: I can' test and develop my ideas if I don't have money.
+I won't have any money until I have some proof of my thoughts.
+You can always bootstrap some parts.
+You should always be as intelligent and frugal in managing your efforts, but keep in mind that time is always of the essence, so using money to move faster is not only logical but many times smarter.
 With that understanding in place, you can plan how much money you need and how you plan to use it.
 The most important part is what would be the next step if your plan succeeds.
 Will you raise another round of funding?
-If so from who and how much?
+If so, from who and how much?
 If not, will you use the cash generated from revenues to drive growth?

-A simple viewpoint will assume investors invest to make money or generate favorable returns.
+A simple viewpoint will assume investors invest in making money or generating favorable returns.

 While that is always the case, this answer is very lacking.
 Many angel investors are actively looking to help entrepreneurs as part of their ideology.
-They might view it as their social responsibility - not only to provide capital to young companies but also guidance and support.
+They might view it as their social responsibility to provide capital to young companies and guidance and support.

-Others might view startup investment as an asset class for diversification, and some corporate invest in startups using their corporate VC’s to keep their fingers with the pulse in the industry, rather than relying on analysts and 3rd party reports.
+Others might view startup investment as an asset class for diversification.
+Some corporate invest in startups using their corporate VCs to keep their fingers with the pulse in the industry, rather than relying on analysts and 3rd party reports.

 Many founders are pitching like car dealers.
 Life is seen through pink glasses, and the future is rosy.
 That is all well as an initial hook, but it's best to have an honest discussion about what each side expects in the long run and why they make the investment.

-Some investors love to be involved, others are looking for a passive investment.
+Some investors love to be involved; others are looking for a passive investment.

-Some expect their investment to be paid in full with some nice return in the next round of funding.
-Others plan to go “the full monty”.
-Some investors expect the company to stick to its “vision” while others expect it to pivot often in search of a business model.
+Some expect their investment to be paid in full with some excellent return in the next round of funding.
+Others plan to go "the full monty."
+Some investors expect the company to stick to its "vision," while others expect it to pivot, often searching for a business model.
 Some investors are happy with a small exit, while others will consider nothing but a NASDAQ IPO.

 - It's best to list in advance each sides thoughts about the near future as well as the vision